cliosight/Docs/README.md

 Similarly, other important considerations may include:
 1. Handling time conflicting meetings
 2. Acknowledgement from attendees
-3. Tracking who all attended the meeting
+3. Tracking the session length and who all attended a meeting
-4. Keeping an account of the highlights
+4. Keeping an account of the meeting highlights
-5. Meeting summary in follow up email
+5. Meeting summary in follow up email to attendees and stakeholders
 6. Taking care of time zone differences while scheduling a meeting